saylordotorg/course_prdv301/Unit06.md

+---
+layout: default
+title: "PRDV301: Introduction to Paralegal Studies"
+course_description: "This course will introduce you to the basic knowledge and skills required of paralegals.
+By the end of this course, you will have a clear understanding of what a paralegal does, the skills needed to be a successful paralegal, and what it will take to begin a career as a paralegal."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Substantive Areas of Law: An Overview** <span id="6"></span> *An entrepreneur comes to your law office.
 She is interested in starting a business and is seeking your advice.
 She asks, “What form of